Edwin de la Peña: Episcopal ministry

 On June 23, 2000, Pope John Paul II appointed de la Peña as the Prelate of Marawi.
 He was installed on August 12, 2001.
-On October 22, 2001, he was elevated bishop by Pope John Paul II, and his episcopal ordination took place on December 27, 2001, at Cathedral of the Immaculate Conception of Ozamis with Archbishop Antonio Franco serving as the principal consecrator.
+On October 22, 2001, he was elevated bishop by Pope John Paul II, and his episcopal ordination took place on December 27, 2001, at the Metropolitan Cathedral of the Immaculate Conception of Ozamiz with Archbishop Antonio Franco serving as the principal consecrator.

 During the Marawi siege in 2017, he played a significant role in calling for peace and in the relief efforts for both Christian and Muslim residents displaced by the conflict.
 The siege led to the destruction of key church infrastructures, including the St. Mary's Cathedral in Marawi.
 De la Peña has been at the forefront of efforts to rebuild the Christian presence in the city.

 Within Catholic Bishops' Conference of the Philippines (CBCP), he has been the chairman of the Commission on Mission from 2003 to 2013 and the Commission on Interreligious Dialogue since 2019.